A group of Brownies from St Mark’s Church, Milverton, was the first to use the latest trail produced by The Arts Society, Royal Leamington Spa.

 believer in making art history fun!

 Charles Dickens – The Man, His Life, and His Characters

 Charles John Huffam Dickens brought into the world a staggering array of wonderful characters with orphans, starving children, misers, murderers and abusive school teachers among them.

-People such as Mr Mcawber, Fagin and Abel Magwitch remain in one’s literary psyche long after the books are put down.
+People such as Mr Micawber, Fagin and Abel Magwitch remain in one’s literary psyche long after the books are put down.

-Largely self educated, Dickens posessed the genius to become the greatest writer of his age with fifteen major novels and countless short stories and articles.
+Largely self-educated, Dickens possessed the genius to become the greatest writer of his age with fifteen major novels and countless short stories and articles.

-In his lecture Bertie Pearce looks at the life and places of Dickens while interspersing the events with readings of his works.
+In this lecture Bertie Pearce looks at the life and places of Dickens through his characters.
+The talk is interspersed with readings of his works.
 A truly Dickensian experience.

 Bertie has a BA (Hons) in Drama from Manchester University, and a Diploma Internationale from the École Internationale du Théatre, Jacques Lecoq.
 He is a member of the Inner Magic Circle, with Gold Star.
 Past experience includes lecturing and performing on cruise ships, and to U3A, historical societies, festivals, schools and colleges.
 In addition, he has toured the world with a magic cabaret show and a one man show entitled All Aboard and has written articles for newspapers and magazines on entertainment and theatre.